 How to Reduce Heart Palpitations at Home

 For the most part, palpitations caused by non-heart related triggers can be treated with simple home remedies.

 Likewise, a thumping heart caused by stimulant use can be calmed by reducing your intake of tobacco products and caffeine.
-If you’re taking any medication, tell your doctor about the palpitations you’re experiencing to find out if your medication could be causing them.
+If you’re taking any medication and experienced palpitations, tell your doctor.
+They can determine if your medication could be the cause.

 Hydration and diet play a big role, too.
 Being dehydrated or having low levels of potassium can also trigger heart palpitations.
 If you have low blood sugar, eating too many carbohydrate-rich foods and processed sugars can increase your likelihood of experiencing palpitations.

 When to See a Doctor

 Nearly everyone will experience heart palpitations at some point.
 A majority of the time, they’ll be completely benign (not harmful).
 Other times, it could be your heart trying to tell you that something’s wrong.

 You should call your doctor if your heart palpitations last longer than a few seconds at a time or occur frequently.